postcss/postcss/docs/api.md

 ### `result.warnings()`

 Returns warnings from plugins.
-It just a filters [`Warning`] instances from [Result#messages].
+It just filters [`Warning`] instances from [Result#messages].

 ```js